j-d-carmichael/boats/README.md

 Results in:
 `v1TemperatureGet`

-This is especially helpful for API generators.
+This is especially helpful for API generators eg: codegen

 #### Custom template functions (your own)
 It is possible to inject your own helper functions into the Nunjucks tpl engine.
-For [example](https://github.com/johndcarmichael/boats/tree/master/nunjucksHelpers/injectPackageJsonVersion.js), you may wish to inject your own helper function that would automatically inject the package.json version number into the OpenAPI index file.
+For example, you may wish to inject your own helper function that would automatically inject the package.json version number (bad example as you could use the above builtin function, but you get the idea) into the OpenAPI index file.
 This is how it would be done:

 Pass to the cli tool a helper function path.
 The path should be relative to your entry point, typically where your `package.json` lives:
 ```